slimgroup/JUDI.jl/docs/tutorials.md

 frequencies = Array{Any}(undef, nsrc)
 ```

-Now we can define single or multiple frequencies for each shot location for which the RTM will be computed:
+Now we can define single or multiple frequencies for each shot location for which the RTM image will be computed:

 ```
 # For every source location, compute RTM image for 10 and 20 Hz